xoeg/Flame-Transfer-Function-Tutorial/day2.md

 # Day 2 - Representation of flame dynamics in terms of phasors and flame impulse response.

-Phasors and the flame impulse response are different ways of analyze and visualize the flame response.
+Phasors and the flame impulse response are different ways to analyze and visualize the flame response.

 ![UIR_gif](/assets/GIF_UIR.gif)